scds/text-analysis-1/born-dig.md

 ![](assets/img/borndig_cluster-1.png)

-OpenRefine will present you with sets of very similar values.
+OpenRefine will present you with grouped sets of very similar cell contents.
 You can choose to merge them to normalize the values.
+The image below shows slight misspellings of Twitter account names, which would affect the ability to get an accurate count of them.

 ![](assets/img/borndig_cluster-2.png)

-The above image shows
+In the next image, OpenRefine has clustered values in differing cases.

 ![](assets/img/borndig_cluster-3.png)